RoelKroes/TBTracker-ESP32/README.md

 - Radiolib
 - TinyGPS++

 The program also supports the BME280 environment sensor.
-If you enable that code, you will need Adafruit BME280 library
+If you enable that code, you will need the Adafruit BME280 library

 # Hardware